-With state budgets slashed, endowments taking a hit and businesses crumbling, loan cancellation and forgiveness programs are also in jeopardy.
+With state budgets slashed, endowments taking a hit and businesses crumbling, loan cancellation and public service loan forgiveness programs are also in jeopardy.
 While certain organizations have cut funding for those already enrolled, others are imposing harsher income restrictions, stricter caps on the amount of forgiveness available or suspending new enrollment.

 Here’s how to sidestep a canceled program or deal with it if it happens.